Emma Light (MA, MBACP)

 144 Liverpool Road

-I am a warm and empathic psychotherapist and counsellor.
-I believe that psychotherapy and counselling enables us to raise our awareness of our behaviours, our patterns and our less effective ways of dealing with life and relationships.
+I am a warm and empathic psychotherapist, counsellor and coach.
+I believe that these approaches, when used effectively, are able to raise our awareness of our behaviours, our patterns and our less effective ways of dealing with life and relationships.
 When we identify these patterns, we may find new ways of responding and relating to ourselves and to others, which can help us make important changes in our lives.

-As a humanistic psychotherapist and counsellor, I see you as an individual with your own unique story and response to the world.
+As a humanistic psychotherapist, I see you as an individual with your own unique story and response to the world.
 I work with you in a confidential, non-judgemental environment so that you are free to explore any issue you choose and at a pace that is comfortable for you.

 I began my career in Public Relations, working in the City in London where I developed an attention to detail, coaching and communication skills, and a keen interest in how people behave and respond to their life experiences.
 I understand the challenges of balancing work with other demanding commitments and pressures we might have in our lives, including relationships, parenting and family.
 I work closely with people to help them manage this balance, particularly when life can seem overwhelming or flat.
 As a parent myself, I am interested in supporting parents, both in their roles as parents and as individuals in their own right.